maciejg-git/vue-litewind/src/documentation/pages/notify.md

 - `header`, `text` and `icon` - set content of the notify,
 - `dismissable`, `autoDismissDelay` and `static` - override respective options of `v-notify-container`,
-- `props` - is an object with `v-notify` props.
+- `props` - is an object with the `v-notify` props.
 See reference above.
 - `variant` and `options` - are options that can store any value defined by user.
 For example, those options can be useful to identify notifications when using slots.
 See example below (custom notify)

 ###### Hiding notifications